remidinishanth/distributed_systems/kubernetes/volumes_and_storage_stateful_sets.md

 ![image](https://github.com/user-attachments/assets/7d3c03c8-478a-4662-a224-d3a97176fe76)

 PV: A PV is a storage resource located in the cluster.
-Administrators can manually provision PVs, and Kubernetes can use storage classes to dynamically provisioned PVs.
+Administrators can manually provision PVs, and Kubernetes can use storage classes to dynamically provision PVs.

 PVC: A PVC is a storage request made by a user.
 It works similarly to a pod but consumes PV resources rather than node resources.